shyampurk/TomatoQC/README.md

 2. Dlib
 3. OpenCV (Python bindings)

-Prior knowledge of working with Dlib and it's Imglib tool will be helpful.
+Prior knowledge of working with Dlib and it's Imglab tool will be helpful.
 For more details on building and using ImgLab, refer to this [Github link](https://github.com/davisking/dlib/tree/master/tools/imglab)

 ## Sample Images